-Urinary tract infections occur when bacteria (usually from the intestines) get into the bladder and multiply, leading to inflammation.UTI symptoms include:
+Urinary tract infections occur when bacteria (usually from the intestines) get into the bladder and multiply, leading to inflammation.

 Fever, chills, and pain in the sides of the lower back (flank pain) indicate a more severe infection and should be immediately evaluated by a doctor.

-Recurring or persistent UTI
+About Recurring or Persistent UTI

 If a woman has three or more UTIs in a year or two or more UTIs in six months and if the UTI is treated with antibiotics but then return, she is considered to have recurring or persistent UTI.

 In most cases, diagnosis and treatment of UTI can be made based on symptoms and treated with antibiotics.
 Recurring UTI (chronic cystitis) can be diagnosed using a urine sample to determine the most effective antibiotic treatment.
 An imaging test may also be ordered to check for another source of infection.
-Tests used to diagnose UTI and chronic cystitis:

 Usually, antibiotics will treat and end the uncomfortable symptoms of a urinary tract infection.
-If symptoms do not go away with antibiotics, then further steps will need to be taken to treat and prevent further infection and to help the bladder heal.Additional treatment and preventative measures for UTI include:
+If symptoms do not go away with antibiotics, then further steps will need to be taken to treat and prevent further infection and to help the bladder heal.

 Our providers have the expertise to treat even the most complex urogynecologic problems with practiced, thoughtful care for the needs of our patients.
-Request an appointment or learn more about our physicians below.
+The pelvic health program at UMMC sees patients by physician-referral and self-referral.